 The Available field shows the Data Points in the worksheet.
-The Selected field shows those Data Points to which the stoplight format will apply.
+The Selected field shows those Data Points to which the stoplight format is to be applied.

 Use these fields to move the Data Points to and from the Available and Selected fields.